sgmackie/Polar/README.md

 ### About: <a name="about"></a>

 Simple real-time audio engine in C/C++.
-Currently supports Windows (WASAPI) and Linux (ALSA), with support for macOS planned (CoreAudio).
+Currently supports Windows (WASAPI) and Linux (ALSA), with a port to macOS planned (CoreAudio).

 Primary use is as a test bed for any DSP projects I'm currently working on and to experiment with game audio concepts related to engine design.

 ### Build: <a name="build"></a>

-All platforms are built using the Clang toolset (https://releases.llvm.org/download.html)
+All platforms were built using the current Clang toolset (https://releases.llvm.org/download.html)

 - Windows (x64):
     - VS2017: Call vcvars64.bat from the Visual Studio install directory and run build.bat (or build_MSVC.bat if Clang is not installed)